realdao-finance/real-light/README.md

 # Real Fast

-It's not only a web app, but also a lightweight web app framework.
+It's not only a defi app, but also a lightweight web app framework.

 Just clone it and control it, dont be controlled.